Planning Our Fall Road Trip To Western Canada

 While it will be nice to have space and cooking facilities on some stays in BC, we wanted a little pampering too.
 So some of our stays are in more luxury hotels.

 We had great customer service experiences on our stays at the JW Marriott Muskoka resort.
 So on this stay in Vancouver, we chose this brand and booked a longer stay at the JW Parq Hotel.
 This hotel is located a bit out of the downtown area but close to the False Creek area we enjoyed so much on a longer stay in Vancouver one year.
-We look forward to another great experience exploring Vancouver.
+We look forward to another great experience exploring Vancouver around the water in False Creek.

 For a change of scenery, we are booked for 3 nights into the Westin Resort and Spa in Whistler.
 We enjoyed Whistler in off-season before.
 And are building a full list of things to do in the Whistler area for this trip.